Humanity has been developing technologies to defend the home front for hundreds of years, resulting in the highest number of enemy casualties.

 System Flexibility

 The MOPP system is versatile and adaptable.
-The secret to offering the best protection with the least amount of risk while still enabling mission completion is flexibility.
+Flexibility is the secret to offering the best protection with the least risk while enabling mission completion.

 Flexible MOPP protection enables subordinate commanders to change the amount needed for combat success in specific circumstances.